Koolen-de Vries Syndrome

 • Patients with Koolen-de Vries sometimes have heart defects, kidney problems, and skeletal and bone deformities

-Chromosome 17q and genetic testing
+Chromosome 17q and Genetic Testing

 You can’t see chromosomes with the naked eye, but if you stain them and magnify them under a microscope, you can see that each one has a distinctive pattern of light and dark bands.
-Each band contains millions of
+Each band contains millions of base pairs of DNA.
+Base pairs are the chemicals in DNA that form the ends of the “rungs” of its ladder-like structure and make up genes.

 A technique known as microarray comparative genomic hybridization (array CGH) can show the loss of tiny amounts of DNA from a chromosome or a change in a particular gene.
 Using this technique, laboratory geneticists can see whether the 17q21.31 region including the KANSL1 gene is missing.
 Another technique known as FISH can also be used to show that DNA is missing, but these techniques do not show tiny changes in the KANSL1 gene.
 A technique known as DNA sequence analysis is used to identify small changes in KANSL1 at the base pair level.